Siemens-Healthineers/nunit/src/NUnitFramework/tests/ExecutionHooks/ExecutiveSummary.md

 In order to safe guard parallel test executions, Hook extension is designed to be thread-safe.

 - **Performance**:
 Minimal runtime cost when unused.
-The code avoids creating hook structures when not needed so no performance penalty for users not using hooks.
+Hooks are lazily allocated thereby the code avoids creating hook structures when not needed so no performance penalty for users not using hooks.
-Hooks are lazily allocated, so projects not using hooks incur no allocation cost.
-Integration points add minimal overhead only when hooks are present.

 - **Minimize intrusive changes**:
 Alignment with existing NUnit extension patterns, integration points like IWrapTestMethod / IWrapSetUpTearDown